 HIT THE ROAD WITH OUR THREE-DAY ITINERARY through the best of the Flinders Ranges and Outback.

-See the rugged ridges of Bunyeroo Valley on a three-day road trip through South Australia’s ancient Flinders Ranges.
-Driving through the Flinders Ranges is about the closest any human can come to navigating the face of Mars.
+See the rugged ridges of Bunyeroo Valley and ancient ramparts of Wilpena Pound on a three-day road trip through South Australia’s ancient Flinders Ranges.
+Driving through the Flinders Ranges is about the closest any human can come to navigating the face of Mars, and this epic landscape rivals any international destination.
 Embark on an unforgettable journey through jaw-dropping landscapes to historic, outback towns, sprawling national parks and fascinating Aboriginal cultural sites.

 Arrive at your Rawnsley Park Station Eco Villa